WonderCharlie/ACC/README.md

 This repository contains the core implementation of both ACC and DCQCN congestion control algorithms in the Linux kernel, as presented in the paper [Revisiting Congestion Control for Lossless Ethernet(NSDI'24)](https://www.usenix.org/conference/nsdi24/presentation/zhang-yiran).

 ## Introduction
 This guide provides the steps to replace the RXE code in the Linux kernel with your custom RXE code and compile the kernel.
-We will use the Linux kernel version 5.4.127 for this process.
+We use the Linux kernel version 5.4.127.
 The kernel source can be downloaded from the official Linux Kernel website.

 ## Prerequisites
 Before starting, ensure you have the following tools installed: